animaldna/aws-ecs-tf-public/README.md

 dynamodb_table = "your-state-lock-table-name"
 ```

 Initialize Terraform with your backend config and variables.
-I use a saved .tfvars file when working locally and a dynamically generated file when running from a CI pipeline.
+I use .tfvars files when working locally and var flags when running from a CI pipeline.

 ```sh
 terraform init -backend-config="dev.s3.tfbackend" -var-file="dev.tfvars"